alexbeeken/alexlearns/src/pages/posts/2018-05-24---Journey-3/index.md

 - If a course is difficult and I fall behind, I might have to delay the end date.
 This is not good, extra time should be accounted for in the timeline.
 I would have to basically just guess which courses are going to be more difficult.
 - It's extremely time consuming just to build a calendar for this thing much less update and share it.

-But I want to have a __timeline__ to measure my progress and keep myself on track.
+But I want to at least know what I'm going to be doing ahead of time.
 Having the guideline will be super important so I always know how my work is fitting into the overall goal.
-This also prevents me from getting lost in any one course and losing sight of the overall goal.
+This also prevents me from getting lost in any one course subject.
 It's easy for me to get lost in rabbit holes, following impulses instead of long term goals.

 ## Magic Bag